Near Saluda in Saluda County, South Carolina — The American South (South Atlantic)

 Erected 1970 by Saluda County Historical Commission.
 (Marker Number 41-4.)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this location, measured as the crow flies.
-Butler Methodist Church (approx. 4½ miles away); Butler Family Graves (approx. 4.7 miles away); Lucinda Horn (approx. 5.1 miles away); Mitchell Hill Advent Christian Chruch New Chapel Church (approx. 6.1 miles away); Cane Break (approx. 6.4 miles away); Saluda County Stockyard and Livestock Market (approx. 7.9 miles away); Mr. Philemon B. Waters (approx. 8.4 miles away).
+At least 8 other markers are within Butler Methodist Church (approx. 4½ miles away); Butler Family Graves (approx. 4.7 miles away); Lucinda Horn (approx. 5.1 miles away); Mitchell Hill Advent Christian Chruch (approx. 5½ miles away); New Chapel Church (approx. 6.1 miles away); Cane Break (approx. 6.4 miles away); Saluda County Stockyard and Livestock Market (approx. 7.9 miles away); Mr. Philemon B. Waters (approx. 8.4 miles away).
 Touch for a list and map of all markers in Saluda.

 More about this marker.
 As of May 2011, the marker has been taken down.
 According to the Saluda County Historical Society, the marker was taken down by deacons of Pine Pleasant Church to refinish it.